Leci37/TensorFlow-stocks-prediction-Machine-learning-RealTime/ReadMe.md

 ![](readme_img/Aspose.Words.b41e3638-ef34-4eaa-ac86-1fda8999e934.011.png)

-USE THE SOFTWARE AT YOUR OWN RISK.
+#### USE THE SOFTWARE AT YOUR OWN RISK.
 THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS.
 Do not risk money which you are afraid to lose.
 There might be bugs in the code - this software DOES NOT come with ANY warranty.
 Permitted, free use and modification, but no commercialization to third parties, without authorization.
 All rights reserved

-### Indicator names:
+### Technical Patterns Names:
+All patterns used
 ```
 Date	buy_sell_point	Open	High	Low	Close	Volume	per_Close	per_Volume	has_preMarket
   per_preMarket	olap_BBAND_UPPER	olap_BBAND_MIDDLE	olap_BBAND_LOWER	olap_BBAND_UPPER_crash